mattiasflodin/reckless/doc/performance.md

 -----------
-Based on the different scenarios I think I can say with some confidence that, given the use case and constraints outlined in the introduction, reckless will perform significantly better in most cases.
+Based on the different scenarios I think I can say with some confidence that, given the use case and constraints outlined in the introduction, reckless will perform significantly better.
 The advantage is smaller when the log is heavily loaded, but reckless still remains the best performer.
-For more typical loads, the speed advantage over a simple `fprintf` can be a factor of
-20. Coupled with its relative ease of use and similarity to plain `fprintf` calls (yet type-safe behavior), it should be enough to make reckless a very serious contender when you decide on which logging library to use.
+For more typical loads, the speed advantage over a simple `fprintf` can be a factor of 20.
+Coupled with its relative ease of use and similarity to plain `fprintf` calls (yet type-safe behavior), it should be enough to make reckless a serious contender when you decide on which logging library to use.